The Clear Edge

 Pattern 3: The Single-Channel Trap

-Most founders at $50K-$80K have 70-90% of revenue from one channel.
-They don’t see it as a risk until that channel fails (algorithm change, market shift, saturation).
+Most founders at $50K–$80K have 70–90% of their revenue coming from a single channel, and they only recognize the risk when that channel fails due to an algorithm change, market shift, or saturation.

 Without a monthly channel health review, you don’t realize you’re vulnerable until it’s too late: